 1. Why visit the Central Alps?

-Moving further north towards Bourg d’Oisans you start to get into consistently higher ground and what you might term as “typical Tour de France terrain”, including some of the best cycling climbs in France.
+Moving south towards Bourg d’Oisans, you start to get into consistently higher ground and what you might term as “typical Tour de France terrain”, including some of the best cycling climbs in France.

 This central area is very mountainous with a lot of accessible peaks at around 2,500 metres in altitude.
 It has what you might describe as typical alpine feel and you need to plan your trip carefully to get the most out of it.
 Also remember to take a wind jacket with you for the descents!